chinjieh/blender-isometric-renderer/README.md

 ## How to Use

 First, prepare a Blender `.blend` file that has the cameras and settings prepared for the render.
-The .obj model will be imported into the origin of the Scene.
+The .obj model will be imported the Scene.
 **Currently, the .blend file should be setup so that the first image rendered should have the object facing Southeast.**

 From the command line, run it as you would a Blender [background script](https://docs.blender.org/manual/en/dev/advanced/command_line/arguments.html):